gcallah/work/chaps/hegel.md

 of human beings that man obtains the means to satisfy his needs" (§196A).
 Hegel dismisses Rousseau's notion of an original, harmonious equilibrium between human beings and their environment that obviated the need for laboring on nature.
-We have always, rather, had to transform what is naturally available into something fit for human consumption.
+Rather, we have always had to transform what is naturally available into something fit for human consumption.
 This is but a restatement of the conclusion above that humans are always already laboring animals.